tathagata218/ReactLib/README.md

 # ReactLib

-This is a library website where users can login on and preview and checkout books and DVDs.
-Addionaly, users can update their information and admin users can add, delete or updated any Book or Dvd.
+This is a library website where users can login, preview and checkout books and DVDs for certain preiod of time.
+Addionaly, client users can update their information and admin users can add, delete or updated any Book or Dvd.
 This website is in progress.

 ## Technologies
 1. React JS